-The trend of decreased revenue at AU is expected to continue in Fiscal Year 2024 given the Company's suspension of new enrollments in its pre-licensure program associated with the related teach-out, which accounted for 10% of consolidated revenue in Q1 Fiscal 2024, and the effect of the pause in marketing spend starting in Q2 Fiscal Year 2023.
-The AU revenue decline is expected to slow in the second half of Fiscal 2024 due to forecasted year-over-year enrollment growth starting in Q2 Fiscal 2024 driven by strong demand for nursing degrees and students obtaining legacy pricing prior to the September 2023 price increases and the planned resumption of marketing spend in Q3 Fiscal Year 2024.
-AU revenue growth is expected to resume in Fiscal Year 2025 due to end of the pre-licensure teach-out and growth in post-licensure enrollments driven by the resumption of marketing spend.
-The USU student body was not significantly impacted by the Fiscal Year 2023 pause in marketing spend due to strong demand, therefore we are anticipating little to no decrease in USU revenue in Fiscal Years 2024 and 2025.
+The trend of decreased revenue at AU in Fiscal Year 2024 was expected given the Company's suspension of new enrollments in its pre-licensure program associated with the related teach-out, which accounted for 4% of consolidated revenue in Q3 Fiscal 2024 as compared to 21% of consolidated revenue in Q3 Fiscal 2023, and the effect of the reduction of marketing spend initiated late in Q1 Fiscal 2023.
+The AU revenue decline is expected to slow in Fiscal 2025 due to the completion of the pre-licensure teach-out in Fiscal 2024, the resumption of marketing spend of \$0.5 million per quarter in Fiscal 2025, and the effect of annual pricing increases at both AU and USU, which started in Fiscal 2024.

+The USU student body was not significantly impacted by the Fiscal Year 2024 reduction of marketing spend due to strong demand, therefore, we are anticipating little to no decrease in USU revenue in Fiscal Year 2025; and higher revenue in Fiscal Year 2026.